mschuchard/terraform-provider-stdlib/docs/functions/empty.md

 # function: empty

 Return whether the input parameter of one of four possible different types (String, Set, List, or Map) is empty or not.
+Other types will error due to lack of definition for emptiness.

 ## Example Usage